madalinignisca/madalinignisca.github.io/_posts/2019-11-12-developer-family-remote-work-balance.md

 cities.
 We polute, and we polute a lot.
 One way would be if goverments would be allowing/offering something for companies that put first remote work, this could help in reducing polution caused by us communiting.

+But the most important think is families.
+We should be a society that improves quality of life.
+Working in an office on job roles that can be done remote is just a blocker for evolution of a better society.

+We need to progress towards being able to dedicate more time for ourselves and our families and to supports all that are heading towards having a family.